• Skip to primary navigation

 How to serve?

 This black-eyed peas curry pairs perfectly with basmati rice.
-You can also pair with quinoa or cauliflower rice.
+You can also pair it with quinoa or cauliflower rice.

 This curry can also be enjoyed as a soup with some added veggies.